 In summary, although the remote is powerful enough to control the drone at a distance of 10 km, the battery is not big enough to get you to 10 km and brings you back successfully.

 Why my DJI Mini 2 is giving poor range?

-- You are flying CE version and the range is limited by the firmware lock.
-If you are not in an area where CE is applicable but your drone is still going into CE mode, you can use GPS spoofing or try using a moded fly app (these are grey areas so I am not going to link to the resources here.
+- You are flying the CE version, and the firmware lock limits the range.
+If you are not in an area where CE is applicable but your drone is still going into CE mode, you can use GPS spoofing or try using a moded fly app (these are grey areas, so I am not going to link to the resources here.
 Try at your own risk)

-- You are flying in a heavily populated area where interference from other wireless sources are interfering with your remote controller.
+- You are flying in a heavily populated area where other wireless sources interfere with your remote controller.
 This is the most common cause of lower than advertised range.

-- You are flying from behind an obstacle and there is no clear line of sight.
-Especially in urban areas, where the more popular bandwidth i-e 2.4Ghz is overcrowded, your remote will try to shift to 5.8Ghz.
-Higher frequencies are even more susceptible to physical obstacles and hence will cause lower range.
+- You are flying from behind an obstacle, and there is no clear line of sight.
+Especially in urban areas, where the more popular bandwidth, i-e, 2.4Ghz, is overcrowded, your remote will try to shift to 5.8Ghz.
+Higher frequencies are even more susceptible to physical obstacles and hence will cause a lower range.

-- Your antenna are not correctly positioned.
+- Your antenna is not correctly positioned.
 Remember the rule of thumb: never point the tip of your antenna towards the drone.
 Keep them perpendicular at all times for best performance.